aa29zzjj/Project-2-Client-Server/README.md

 1  1  0

 The user is asked to provide the rightmost column of the table.
-For example, if the user wants to train the table for the XOR operation, the user will provide the following inputs:  0  1  1  0.
+For example, if the user wants to train the network to learn the XOR operation, the user will provide the following inputs:  0  1  1  0.

 10,000 steps are typically used to train the network.
 If the error is close to 0, for example, 0.053298, the network will perform well.